 Ulysses Grant Morrow studied geodetics so he could prove that we lived in the center of a hollow earth.
 Geodetics can also be used to determine the exact geographic center of an area.
 We talked about the various geographic centers of North America in our previous Series 4 episode, “The Centers of All Things.”

 Dr. Teed is prominently featured in Martin Gardner’s seminal Fads and Fallacies in the Name of Science.
 You know who else is prominently featured in Fads and Fallacies?
-Electron-denier Bayard Peakes (Series 5’s “I’m the Naughty Boy”), chromotherapist Dr. Dinshah Ghadiali, (Series 5’s “Normalating”), and hollow Earth prophet Wilbur Glenn Voliva (Series 6’s “Marching to Shibboleth”).
+Electron-denier Bayard Peakes (Series 5’s “I’m the Naughty Boy”), chromotherapist Dr. Dinshah Ghadiali, (Series 5’s “Normalating”), hollow Earth prophet Wilbur Glenn Voliva (Series 6’s “Marching to Shibboleth”), and science fiction author Richard Sharpe Shaver (Series 11’s “A Warning to Future Man”).

 - “Cyrus Teed.”
 Wikipedia. https://en.wikipedia.org/wiki/Cyrus_Teed Accessed 1/1/2020.